UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     Teaching goals are:

-    - Learners have used Thunar
+    - Learners have used Pluma
-    - Learners have found out that the file explorer is called Thunar
+    - Learners have found out that the file explorer is called Pluma
     - Learners have done basic file management: create, copy, move and delete a file and folder
     - Learners have started a terminal